-Laurinda is originally from New Jersey and moved to Florida over 10 years ago.
+Laurinda is originally from New Jersey and moved to Florida in 2002.
 She received a degree in Business Management at the University of South Florida.
-While having a full time job, she was also the director of Tampa Elite when it started in 2011.
+While having a full-time job, she was also the director of Tampa Elite when it started in 2011.
 In 2012, she received the Florida Region of USAV Outstanding Club Director Award.
-Eventually she left the corporate world to spend more time growing the organization, which is now a part of OTVA.
-Laurinda is one of the directors at the Tampa Facility.
+After 2 years, Tampa Elite needed more of her time and commitment, therefore she became full time to help grow the organization.
+After many years of dedication, we had the opportunity to merge with OTVA where Laurinda and Laura continue to work together as the directors at the Tampa Facility.

 Martin started playing volleyball in Czech Republic and made the decision to move to Florida for his education at Webber International University.
 While attending Webber, he helped with their sand and indoor volleyball program.
 After graduating, he pursued the career of a professional Beach Volleyball player.
 Martin has been coaching for the past six years and started coaching for Tampa Elite in 2016.
 In 2018, he started coaching for OTVA and was the assistant coach for Warner University Indoor team.

 Kim is originally from Michigan and was a 4-year letter winner at Eastern Michigan University as a setter and played one year of beach volleyball for the University of North Florida.
 She has been coaching club volleyball for the past 10 years.
 Her coaching career began at Michigan Elite Volleyball Academy.
 She started coaching for Tampa Elite in 2015 and was the Varsity Assistant Coach for Academy of the Holy Names.
 Currently, Kim plays professional beach volleyball on the AVP tour and was pervious named Rookie of the Year at NVL.